snap-adu-logo-color

 Property Reports: TBD

-(Applies in some situations) Depending on your jurisdiction, as well as where on the property you intend to locate the ADU, your project may require additional property reports to properly plan for the ADU.
-Examples of supplementary reports include surveytitle report, soils report, and grading plans.
-We will assess the need for all these reports during our discovery process with you while we prepare a proposal.
+(Applies in some situations) Depending on your jurisdiction, as well as where you intend to locate the ADU on your property, additional reports may be required to properly plan for the ADU.
+These could include a boundary surveytitle report, soils report, and grading plans.
+We’ll determine the need for these reports during our discovery process with you and incorporate them into your project proposal.

 Permits & Fees: $5,000+

-While many ADU fees have been waived, there are still several due.
-A good rule of thumb is ~$10/sqft in ADU permit fees, though this varies greatly by city and unit size.
-No impact fees apply for ADUs under 750 sqft.
-For ADUs >750sqft, impact fees are often proportional to the size of the ADU in relation to the primary residence.
-School fees are also due, as well as sewer connection fees.
+While many ADU fees have been waived, several are still applicable.
+A good rule of thumb is to budget around $10/sqft in ADU permit fees, though this varies greatly by city and unit size.
+For ADUs over 750 square feet, impact fees proportional to the ADU’s size relative to the main house may apply.
+School fees and sewer connection fees are also part of the overall cost.

 ,